Rayzorblade23/MightyPie/README.md

      - Clear / Reset the App Info Cache
      - Re-assign all Buttons: will re-assign Show Any Window Buttons starting on the lower Pie Menu levels first. (normally windows will stay on one button, once assigned)
      - Open the Button Config: Here you can assign the functions of all buttons in all Pie Menus
-     - Open App Settings: General Settings of MightyPie
+     - Open App Settings: General Settings of MightyPie (settings require a restart to take effect)
      - Restart
      - Quit